janvda/balena-pulseaudio/README.md

 5. Support scanning/connecting/monitoring of bluetooth devices through command `bluetoothctl`
 6. Supports `pavucontrol` and `audacity`.
 This requires an X-server (e.g. XQuartz on macbook) that is connected to the same local network.

+## Configuration

+### Bluetooth device

+If you want to communicate to a specific bluetooth audio device (e.g. bluetooth speaker) the following is needed:

+1. Identify the bluetooth device address
+2. pair and trust it
+3. set the environment variable bluetooth_device_address

 ## Interesting Commands

 ### Change card profile (e.g. headset, a2dp) of bluetooth device